Peptides for Weight Loss: A Comprehensive Guide

 What Are Peptides?

 Peptides are naturally occurring chains of amino acids that perform regulating functions in the body, including immune responses, metabolism, and hormone production.
-Akin to small postal workers, they carry code to enhance some naturally occurring processes in the body without taking its place.
+Akin to delivery drivers, they carry code to enhance some naturally occurring processes in the body without taking its place.

 In other words, where we have to replace testosterone in men (and women via HRT), peptides enhance an already naturally occurring process by ‘honing’ the body in a specific way.
 Each peptide code tells cells our tissues what to do, such as how to build more muscle or even repair tissue.
 Weight-loss peptides improve metabolism and instruct the body to handle insulin differently (since weight loss is in fact a hormonal issue involving insulin).